collabora/WhisperFusion/README.md

 # WhisperBot
 Welcome to WhisperBot.
-WhisperBot builds upon the capabilities of the [WhisperLive]() by integrating Mistral, a Large Language Model (LLM), on top of the real-time speech-to-text pipeline.
+WhisperBot builds upon the capabilities of the [WhisperLive](https://github.com/collabora/WhisperLive) and [WhisperSpeech](https://github.com/collabora/WhisperSpeech) by integrating Mistral, a Large Language Model (LLM), on top of the real-time speech-to-text pipeline.
 WhisperLive relies on OpenAI Whisper, a powerful automatic speech recognition (ASR) system.
 Both Mistral and Whisper are optimized to run efficiently as TensorRT engines, maximizing performance and real-time processing capabilities.

 ## Features
 - **Real-Time Speech-to-Text**: Utilizes OpenAI WhisperLive to convert spoken language into text in real-time.